Munawwar/git-scripts/README.md

 # rc.sh ("re-create" branch script)

-Script helps you create a fresh branch with only the branches that you wanted to test/release.
+Script helps you create a fresh branch with only the branches that you want to test/release.

 ```sh
 rc.sh -t release branch1 branch2